Christian Wood: Charlotte Hornets (2016–2017)

 On July 14, 2016, Wood signed with the Charlotte Hornets.
 On November 7, he made his debut for the Hornets in a 122–100 win over the Indiana Pacers, recording two rebounds in three minutes off the bench.
 During his sophomore season, he had multiple assignments with the Greensboro Swarm of the NBA Development League.

 Return to Delaware (2017–2018)

 After his second season in the NBA, Wood entered free agency due to his second year being a team option.
-Wood would later join the Dallas Mavericks and Phoenix Suns for the 2017 NBA Summer League out in Orlando and Las Vegas, respectively.
+Wood would later join the Dallas Mavericks and Phoenix Suns for the 2017 NBA Summer League in Orlando and Las Vegas, respectively.
 Wood was a member of the Mavericks team that won the Summer League Championship in Orlando that year.

 On August 9, 2017, Wood signed with the Fujian Sturgeons of the Chinese Basketball Association.
 However, Wood never played a game for Fujian as he was waived by the team, which allowed him to return to the Delaware 87ers that same year.